Once wrongly imprisoned for notorious rape, member of ‘Central Park Five’ is running for office

 “I have no track record in politics,” he conceded.
 “I have a great track record in the 34 years of the Central Park jogger case in fighting for freedom, justice and equality.”

 All three have received key endorsements.
 Black activist Cornell West has backed Salaam.
 Dickens has the backing of New York City Mayor Eric Adams and former New York U.S. Rep. Charlie Rangel.
-Taylor is being supported by the Carpenter’s Union.
+Taylor is supported by the Carpenter’s Union.

-Rangel recalled at a campaign rally that Salaam had called to let him know he was entering the race.
+At a campaign rally for Dickens, Rangel recounted that Salaam had called to say he was entering the race.
 Rangel then quipped that Salaam had a “foreign name.”
 Salaam responded pointedly on social media.

 “I am a son of Harlem named Yusef Salaam.
 I went to prison because my name is Yusef Salaam,” he tweeted.
 “I am proud to be named Yusef Salaam.
 I am born here, raised here & of here — but even if I wasn’t, we all belong in New York City.”

+Rangel and Salaam later talked and resolved the matter, according to a spokesperson for the Dickens campaign.

-Salaam also would like an apology from Donald Trump, who in 1989 placed ads in four newspapers before the group went on trial with the blaring headline, “Bring back the death penalty.”
+Unlikely is an apology from Donald Trump, who in 1989 placed newspaper ads before the group went on trial with the blaring headline, “Bring back the death penalty.”
+The ads did not specifically mention any of the five, but Salaam said the context made it clear.

 When asked by a reporter in 2019 if he would ever apologize, Trump said there were “people on both sides” of the matter.

-“They admitted their guilt,” Trump had said, of the Central Park Five, referring to what the men said were coerced confessions.
+“They admitted their guilt,” Trump had said, of the Central Park Five, referring to confessions that the five later said were coerced.
 “Some of the prosecutors,” Trump added “think the city should never have settled that case.
 So, we’ll leave it at that.”

 When Trump was indicted in New York in April on charges of falsifying business records, Salaam mocked him with his own ad on social media that visually mimicked Trump’s from long ago.